-Growing cantaloupe and honeydew at home is so rewarding, as they offer an explosive taste that doesn’t compare to their store-bought cousins.
+Growing cantaloupe and honeydew melons at home is so rewarding, as these fruits offer an explosive taste that doesn’t compare to their store-bought cousins.
 The key is plenty of moisture, sunlight, and heat.
 Melons demand two to three months of heat, which makes growing them in northern regions challenging, but not impossible.
 By using a black ground cover to warm soil and floating row covers to trap warm air near plants, gardeners in any part of the country can count on cutting into the homegrown goodness of melons.
 These sun-ripened fruits pack plenty of vitamin C and antioxidants into every bite, combining great taste with great nutrition.

 Soil, Planting, and Care

-Cantaloupe and honeydew thrive in warm soil.
+Cantaloupe and honeydew melons thrive in warm soil.
 Don’t plant until the ground temperature is above 70 degrees F, which typically occurs about the time peonies bloom in northern zones.
 Prior to planting, cover soil with plastic film to hasten soil warming.
 Because cantaloupes and honeydew are heavy feeders, prepare your planting bed well.
 The quick way is to plant in soil amended with 4 to 6 inches of compost or well rotted manure, if available.
 Then feed at planting and several times through the growing season with Bonnie Herb & Vegetable Plant Food.

 There is another way to plant–a technique used by the hard-core.
 Excavate the soil 1 foot deep, add a 9-inch layer of fresh manure, and then cover that with 3 inches of soil mixed with compost.
 This creates a bed with a high-nitrogen soil base that is naturally warm because it generates a little heat as the manure composts.
 In yet another approach, some gardeners plant melons atop their compost piles to ensure a warm footing and adequate nitrogen.